rjharishabh/basic-cookie-plugin/README.md

 # Basic-Cookie-Plugin
-Basic Cookie plugin for GSoC Programming Task
+Basic Cookie Plugin for GSoC Programming Task

+It sets the cookie with value as date and time.
+Display the result in a pop-up.